rkiyengar/NOAADataViz/NOAADataViz.md

 * **Duration** (range in start and end year) for which to visualize
 * **Type of Damage** for which to visualize

 Make the appropriate selections and see the output change based on your selections.
 The **summary** tab provides additional information about the plot.

+**NOTE:**
+Depending on the controls selected, the **plot** tab may be empty.
+Check the summary tab for details.